Expectations for same-day delivery tripled in a year. Learn why retailers & brands have to prioritize work on their Last Mile Delivery Management.

 About the Author:

-Maximilian Gellert gets excited about transforming a wide range of digital options into pragmatic every-day solutions for retailers.
-Combining consulting experience with industry functions in premium apparel and online grocery, he is currently working on a digital market study in addition to starting his own business.
-Get in touch with Max via email or connect with him on LinkedIn.
+Maximilian Gellert is passionate about transforming digital technologies into pragmatic every-day solutions for retailers.
+Combining consulting experience with industry functions in premium apparel and online grocery, he supports retailers and etailers in their digital challenges and last mile innovation.
+Read more of his work here or connect with him on LinkedIn.